micrometre/embeddings/README.md

 1. **Model Loading**: When the application starts, it downloads a lightweight sentence embedding model (`Xenova/all-MiniLM-L6-v2`) using `@huggingface/transformers`.
 This model runs entirely in your browser using WebAssembly.

 2. **Indexing**:
-   - The application takes a predefined list of ML questions.
+   - The application takes a predefined list of general knowledge questions (capitals, planets, science basics, etc.).
    - For each question, it generates a 384-dimensional embedding vector using the model.
    - These vectors, along with their metadata (the original text), are stored in the `VectorIndex`.
    - The index is also saved to `IndexedDB` so it doesn't need to be rebuilt on every page reload.